 The Department released the final construction stormwater general permit (PAG-02) on December 7, 2012.
 The final PAG-02 incorporates requirements from the updated Chapter 102 regulation revision, but did not include numeric effluent limitations for turbidity which were proposed and then stayed by EPA.
-Training sessions on the final permit will be offered to the regulated community during the spring and summer of 2013.
+There are two trainings scheduled, one in the eastern and one in the central areas of the state with an additional training session to be held in the western area of the state to be announced soon.
+The dates and locations of the two scheduled trainings are as follows: